czhaoca/airport-flight-data-collector/README.md

 - If you encounter any issues with deployment, ensure that your `wrangler.toml` file is correctly configured with your account details.
 - Check that your GitHub token has the necessary permissions (repo scope) and is correctly stored in the KV namespace.
 - Review the Cloudflare Worker logs for any error messages if data collection fails.
+- If you're having issues with environment variables, make sure they are correctly set in your `.env` file and in your Wrangler secrets.
+- For GitHub Actions deployment, ensure all necessary secrets are added to your GitHub repository settings.

 ## Contributing